 Normally, when people say they’re “barbecuing” something, they often mean they’re “grilling”.
 These words have become synonymous with each other, but they actually have different meanings.

 However, these concepts are technically different.
 “Grilling” is when you cook food fast and over a direct heat.
 This is how we cook steaks, burgers, hot dogs, and so on.
 Many use fruits and vegetables too.

 When we grill, there will be a flame directly under the food.
 This flame is normally created through charcoal or gas.

 Barbecuing, however, isn’t a fast process.
 Instead, you prepare for a slow and low heat experience.
 This is perfect for thick meat cuts like pork shoulders or brisket which need a low heat to create a tender texture.

 Characteristics For Barbecuing

 Barbecuing is typically reserved for meat, which needs a low and slow heat.
-Specifically, whole chicken and beef briskets do well in a barbecue.
+Specifically, whole chicken, turkey, pork shoulder, and beef briskets do well in a barbecue.

 This method allows the meat to reach a tender texture, which melts in your mouth.

 It is therefore not a quick cook.
 It takes longer, and so it is not best used for erratic parties, but instead parties to show off your great barbecuing skills to your friends.